 From there we followed the tracks that were in ahead of use to the right into more grabby snow, trying to keep speed, but ultimately having to do the awkward ski stepping up the hill so we could build up enough gravity to side hill out.

-Tip: The two guys that had dropped down the chute just downhill of ours ended up catching up to use and took the more left, Southern, route staying high and were able to cruise out with out much effort.
+Tip: The two guys that had dropped down the chute just downhill of ours ended up catching up and took the more left, Southern, route staying high and were able to cruise out with out much effort.

 The last leg of the run with the bridge in sight.